Priyanshu10045/llm-sanitizer-gemini/README.md

 # 🛡️ LLM Input/Output Sanitizer with Gemini

-This Python-based chatbot uses Google's Gemini Pro API and sanitizes both user inputs and model outputs to prevent prompt injection and sensitive data leaks.
+This Python-based chatbot uses Google's Gemini API and sanitizes both user inputs and model outputs to prevent prompt injection and sensitive data leaks.

 ## 📦 Features